aniruddhanath/jquery-hotspot/README.md

 </div>
 ```
 The plugin instance will be called with this element.
-> **Note : ** The CSS property, *position* for this element should not be set be *absolute*.
+> **Note:** The CSS property, *position* for this element should not be set be *absolute*.
 Infact the appropriate CSS property for this element should be
 ```
 #theElement {
 	position: relative;